 In this combo, you get a ticket to the Reykjavik City Sightseeing Hop-On Hop-Off bus and admission to The Wonders of Iceland exhibition in Perlan.

-The Reykjavik City Sightseeing Hop-On Hop-Off tour bus allows you to explore Reykjavik in your own leisurely time.
-With 16 stops on the way, you will be able to hop on and off at your convenience.
-Reykjavik is a city that boasts the best of two worlds; it is a modern and trendy city while at the same time being extremely close to unspoiled nature.
+The Reykjavik City Sightseeing Hop-On Hop-Off tour bus allows you to explore Reykjavik in your leisure time.
+With 16 stops on the way, you can hop on and off at your convenience.
+Reykjavik is a city that boasts the best of two worlds; it is a modern and trendy city while simultaneously being extremely close to unspoiled nature.

 One of the stops on the 60-minute route is Perlan at the top of Öskjuhlíð.
 Perlan houses the Wonders of Iceland exhibition.
-It includes a real man-made ice-cave indoors, an exhibition on the power of the Earth, a VR of Látrabjarg – Europe’s largest bird cliff and Water in Iceland.
+It includes a natural man-made ice cave indoors, a presentation on the power of the Earth, a VR of Látrabjarg – Europe’s most giant bird cliff and Water in Iceland.
 Additionally, there’s an outdoor deck with a 360° view of Reykjavik and the capital area.

-The stunning concert hall and conference centre is the latest landmark in Reykjavik and houses both the Iceland Symphony Orchestra and the Icelandic Opera.
+The stunning concert hall and conference center is the latest landmark in Reykjavik and houses the Iceland Symphony Orchestra and the Icelandic Opera.

-A colourful busy area with restaurants, shops and cafés.
+A colorful, busy area with restaurants, shops, and cafés.
 Various boat tours depart from the Old Harbour.

 Explore the world of the Icelandic fisheries and coastal culture.
 The former coast guard vessel Óðinn is also docked there.